Meek Mill excites fans as he hints at hosting his first event in Ghana

 Meek Mill teases album with Ghanaian artists

-Earlier, YEN.com.gh reported that Meek Mill had announced his intentions to make a joint album with Ghanaian or Nigerian artistes.
+YEN.com.gh also reported that Meek Mill had announced his intentions to make a joint album with Ghanaian and Nigerian artists.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!